CompilerGym favicon

 I found a bug.
 How do I report it?

-Report it using the GitHub issue tracker.
-See Contributing for details.
+File an issue using the GitHub issue tracker.
+See the Contributing guide for more details.

 What features are going to be added in the future?